-Communication & Outreach Affirm you have reviewed and understand the state-issued industry guidelines, and that you will implement them.
-Post CDC signage throughout the facility to remind individuals to: Mandatory Stay home if sick (CDC Image) [Under NY State Wear a face covering (CDC Image) Executive Orders Adhere to physical distancing instructions (CDC Image) published on Stop the spread of germs (CDC Image) June 26, 2020] Follow hand hygiene and cleaning and disinfection guidelines (CDC Image) Report symptoms of or exposure to COVID-19, and how they should do so (CDC Image) Conspicuously post completed safety plans on site.
-Congregations should write and implement their own Crisis and Emergency Risk Communications (CERC) Plan.
+Communication & Outreach Mandatory [Under NY State Executive Orders published on June 26, 2020] Affirm you have reviewed and understand the state-issued industry guidelines, and that you will implement them.
+Post CDC signage throughout the facility to remind individuals to: Stay home if sick (CDC Image) Wear a face covering (CDC Image) Adhere to physical distancing instructions (CDC Image) Stop the spread of germs (CDC Image) Follow hand hygiene and cleaning and disinfection guidelines (CDC Image) Report symptoms of or exposure to COVID-19, and how they should do so (CDC Image) Conspicuously post completed safety plans on site.
+Recommended Congregations should write and implement their own Crisis and Emergency Risk Communications (CERC) Plan.
 For guidance, see National Disaster Interfaiths Network's CERC Tip Sheet.
-O Stay informed about local COVID-19 information and updates.
+Stay informed about local COVID-19 information and updates.
 Check for updates from local health and other authorities, and share them widely with your distribution lists.
-O Maintain regular communication with members on all of your communication platforms; be transparent about how decisions are being made and on the basis of what resources.
+Maintain regular communication with members on all of your communication platforms; be transparent about how decisions are being made and on the basis of what resources.
 Provide accurate information and dispel rumors about the COVID-19 pandemic.
-O When announcing your plan to reopen for in-person gatherings to congregants, include updates that detail new safety practices and procedures your congregation has put in place.
-Clearly communicate expectations for those who may plan to attend worship (i.e. wear face Recommended covering, etc).
-O Inform congregants of maximum capacity for in-person attendance, and conduct preregistration (either by phone or using an online form) to ensure gatherings do not exceed the limit.
-O Encourage congregants at higher risk for severe illness to speak with their healthcare provider before attending an in-person gathering.
+When announcing your plan to reopen for in-person gatherings to congregants, include updates that detail new safety practices and procedures your congregation has put in place.
+Clearly communicate expectations for those who may plan to attend worship (i.e. wear face covering, etc).
+Inform congregants of maximum capacity for in-person attendance, and conduct preregistration (either by phone or using an online form) to ensure gatherings do not exceed the limit.
+Encourage congregants at higher risk for severe illness to speak with their healthcare provider before attending an in-person gathering.
 This includes older adults and people with underlying medical conditions.
-O Maintain all online services for congregants who are unable to attend in-person gatherings.
-Be prepared to provide additional emotional and spiritual support to congregants during inperson gatherings, as this time apart has been particularly difficult.
-O Encourage staff and congregants to talk with people they trust about their concerns and how they are feeling.
+Maintain all online services for congregants who are unable to attend in-person gatherings.
+Be prepared to provide additional emotional and spiritual support to congregants during in- person gatherings, as this time apart has been particularly difficult.
+Encourage staff and congregants to talk with people they trust about their concerns and how they are feeling.
 Consider posting signs displaying SAMHSA's Disaster Distress Helpline for confidential crisis counseling: call 1-800-985-5990, or text TalkWithUs to 66746.
-Offer support to groups of people stigmatized by COVID-19 and speak out against negative behaviors to help counter stigma and discrimination.
+Offer support to groups of people stigmatized by COVID-19 and speak out against negative behaviors to help